 Our Early Years and Years 1 and 2 pupils all had the opportunity to take part in outdoor movement workshops, the art of mindfulness classes, creative and relaxing time spent in the woods and in our beautiful wigwams, plus an exciting visit to Swan Barn Farm.

-Early Years and Year 1 and 2 Pupils have also contributed to our beautifully decorated Haslemere Hound ‘Buddy the Hound – Minds Best Friend’ during Well-Being Week.
+Early Years Pupils have also contributed to our beautifully decorated Haslemere Hound ‘Buddy the Hound – Minds Best Friend’ during Well-Being Week.
 Buddy’s artwork was overseen by Head of Visual Arts Kerry Tristram.
 Mrs. Tristram explains ‘I talked with the children about the importance of friendship in our lives – someone to share the good and difficult times with.
 Our artwork focuses on hands as a symbol of friendship.
 It also features words that the children associate with the qualities of a good friend.
 Our Haslemere Hound itself represents ‘Man’s best friend’ and acknowledges that many people form strong friendship bonds with their family pets.’

 Years 1 – 5 took part in a dance workshop with a focus on friendship and teamwork.

 The whole school experienced exhilarating Taiko drumming sessions, a ‘movie with a well-being message’, ‘re-wilding the athlete within’ through outdoor movement workshops and the opportunity to stop, relax and think through playing board games.

 The week culminated with our annual Easter Service, the whole school enjoying a ‘silent disco’ and our Pre-Nursery, Nursery and Reception classes taking part in a creative Easter Hunt.